Triggers

 What is a trigger?

 Triggers in Gadget are events or conditions that initiate an action within an application.
-They parse external events, such as incoming webhooks or API calls, and transmit them to the rest of the action.
-Default triggers are already established in many actions, such as the API endpoint trigger for integrating the action into your app's API or the Shopify webhook trigger that executes actions in response to Shopify webhooks.
+They parse external events, such as incoming webhooks or API calls, and then run your action with parameters.
+Default triggers are already established in many actions, such as the API endpoint trigger for integrating the action into your app's API or the Shopify data trigger that executes actions in response to Shopify webhooks.

 How triggers work

-1. Condition that activates trigger: Each trigger is designed to execute at a specific point, determined by various conditions or events.
-For instance, a GraphQL API trigger executes when its corresponding mutation in the GraphQL API is invoked, while a Scheduler trigger activates at pre-set time intervals, akin to a cron job.
+1. Activates on a certain event: Each trigger is designed to execute at a specific point, determined by various conditions or events.
+For instance, an API endpoint trigger executes when its corresponding mutation in the GraphQL API is invoked, while a Scheduler trigger activates at pre-set time intervals like a cron job might.

 Types of triggers